-1. The provisions of title 2, chapters 20 and 21, and title 7, chapters 301 and 303, govern a domestic professional corporation.
-Accordingly, when drafting the certificate of formation of a professional corporation, you must provide the supplemental information required for a for-profit corporation under section 3.007 (e.g., capital structure and management information), in addition to the supplemental information required of professional entities under section 3.014.

-- a.
-The BOC effected a change to the ownership provisions for professional corporations.57 Under the BOC, a "professional organization," as well as a "professional individual" may hold an ownership interest in the professional corporation.58 - b.
+- 1. The provisions of title 2, chapters 20 and 21, and title 7, chapters 301 and 303, govern a domestic professional corporation.
+Accordingly, when drafting the certificate of formation of a professional corporation, you must provide the supplemental information required for a for-profit corporation under section 3.007 (e.g., capital structure and management information), in addition to the supplemental information required of professional entities under section 3.014. - a.
+The BOC effected a change to the ownership provisions for professional corporations.
+63 Under the BOC, a "professional organization," as well as a "professional individual" may hold an ownership interest in the professional corporation.
+64 - b.
 A professional corporation's officers and directors however must still be licensed individuals. - c.
 A professional corporation also may be formed as a close corporation.

-2. The provisions of title 2, chapters 20 and 21, and title 7, chapters 301 and 302, govern a domestic professional association.59 Therefore, if a professional association is to issue shares in the association, it must provide for its capital structure in the certificate of formation and provide the same information that would be required of a for-profit corporation and a professional corporation under section 3.007 of the BOC.
+- 2. The provisions of title 2, chapters 20 and 21, and title 7, chapters 301 and 302, govern a domestic professional association.
+Therefore, if a professional association is to issue shares in the association, it must provide for its capital structure in the certificate of formation and provide the same information that would be required of a for-profit corporation and a professional corporation under section 3.007 of the BOC. - a.

-a.
 The listing of professionals who may form professional associations is exclusive and reflects the professionals who were specifically authorized to form professional associations as of September 2003.
-An advance nurse practitioner, nurse anesthetist, or surgical assistant cannot form a professional association.60 b.
-Ownership and management in a professional association are still limited to individuals who are licensed to perform the professional service for which the professional association was formed.

-3. Section 3.015 of the BOC requires the certificate of formation of a professional association to include certain supplemental information.
+An advance nurse practitioner, nurse anesthetist, or surgical assistant cannot form a professional association.
+66 - b.
+Ownership and management in a professional association are still limited to individuals who are licensed to perform the professional service for which the professional association was formed. - 3.
+Section 3.015 of the BOC requires the certificate of formation of a professional association to include certain supplemental information.
 The certificate of formation of a professional association must state whether the association is to be governed by a board of directors or by an executive committee and must provide the name and address of each person serving on the initial board or committee.
-In addition, if the professional association is authorized to issue shares, the certificate of formation must provide the information required under section 3.007 of the BOC.